Notice of Pre-AIA or AIA Status

 Therefore, it would have been obvious to have employed the coupling mechanisms of Thiers as coupling mechanisms for the structure of Van Giel in order to provide suitable means for combining the panels.

-With regard to Van Giel, Applicant argues that Van Giel does not solve the problems of Drevet and DE ‘135.
-However, Van Giel employs the same materials in the same amounts to form the support layer which would lead to the reasonable expectation that the material of Van Giel would have the same properties as the claimed substrate layer.
-Additionally, the support layer of Van Giel does not include pores or openings and has water absorption of zero which is equated with being waterproof.
+With regard to Van Giel, Applicant argues that there is no evidence to show that the material of Van Giel has no pores or openings.
+However, Van Giel does not disclose that the layer has any pores or openings.
+Additionally, Van Giel employs the same materials in the same amounts to form the support layer which would lead to the reasonable expectation that the material of Van Giel would have the same properties as the claimed substrate layer.
+Additionally, the water absorption of zero is equated with being waterproof.
 See paragraph 0016.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to ELIZABETH M IMANI whose telephone number is (571)272-1475.
 The examiner can normally be reached Monday-Wednesday 7AM-7:30; Thursday 10AM -2 PM.